CodeProSpecialist/Bear-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 # Bear-Market-Stock-Trading-Robot

-***** This code is in the Beta testing phase, although has successfully passed a number of tests to confirm that it works as intended.
+***** This code is in the Beta testing phase, even though this code has successfully passed a number of tests to confirm that it works as intended.
 This message is posted on 11-26-2023. *****

 A stock trading robot for the 2023 and likely 2024 "bear market" conditions for the USA stock market.